 Sale, Exchange or Retirement of Bonds.
 Upon the sale, exchange or retirement (including redemption) of a Bond, an owner of the Bond generally will recognize gain or loss in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale, exchange or retirement of the Bond (other than in respect of accrued and unpaid interest) and such owner's adjusted tax basis in the Bond.
-To the extent a Bond is held as a capital asset, such gain or loss will be capital gain or loss if the Bond has been held for more than 12 months at the time of sale, exchange or retirement.
+To the extent a Bond is held as a capital asset, such gain or loss will be capital gain or loss and will be long-term capital gain or loss if the Bond has been held for more than 12 months at the time of sale, exchange or retirement.